harita-gr/SimpliLearn-FSD-P2-Flight-Booking-System/README.md

     ````
     git clone https://github.com/haritaToboso/SimpliLearn-FSD-P2-Flight-Booking-System.git
     ````
 2. Configure Database using the SQL files attached.
-This is used to create DB along with required table containg user & flight data.
+This is used to create DB along with required table containing user & flight data.
+Run the scripts in MySql.

+    Find files at:

+    **src/main/resources/**

 3. Open the folder containg code as Java Project via Eclipse
 4. Go to src/main/webapp/index.html and select: